RobinManoli/ircutil/README.md

 mybot.ban('#mychan', '*!*@banned-user.com')

 mybot.connect() # Connects to mybot.server, and if disconnected it connects to mybot.servers.
-If you don't want to automatically reconnect you can do a simple connect by sending a server parameter: mybot.connect('irc.freenode.net')
+# If you don't want to automatically reconnect,
+# you can do a simple connect by sending a server parameter: mybot.connect('irc.freenode.net')
 # mybot.connect('irc.freenode.net:6668') # or with port
 # mybot.connect('irc.freenode.net:6668 ipv6') # or with port and server specific ipv6
 # mybot.connect('irc.freenode.net ipv4') # or with server specific ipv4
 # mybot.connect('irc.freenode.net password=mypassword') # or with server specific password
 # mybot.connect('irc.freenode.net password=') # or with server specific omitting password

-mybot.ctcp('nick', 'VERSION', msg='', reply=False) # Sends a ctcp command.
+# Sendsa ctcp command.
 If reply is set to True, it will be a ctcp reply.
+mybot.ctcp('nick', 'VERSION', msg='', reply=False)

 mybot.deop('#mychan', 'nick')

 mybot.devoice('#mychan', 'nick')

-mybot.echo('my message') # Sends text to event handler.
-Can be used instead of print and handled the same way as other events.
+# Send text to event handler.
+# Can be used instead of print and handled the same way as other events.
+mybot.echo('my message')

 mybot.join('#mychan')